La Granadella, Javea

 To get us started, the waitress suggested we try the ham croquettes and a firm favourite in the Spanish tapas world, Patatas Bravas (Giulia style).

 The pizzas then arrived and they were gigantic (we had to take A LOT of this food home with us!)
 The base was stone-baked and perfectly cooked and the ingredients were fresh and powerful in taste.

 Along with two glasses of red, we were more than ready to sink into our bed and dream of tomorrow's adventure.

-If you like what you see, please follow me on Instagram @ladyleopardblog and hit the FOLLOW button on the sidebar.
+If you like what you see, please follow me on Instagram @ladyleopardblog for lots of foodie tips from my travels.